 DISCOVERY.
 All discovery in this action shall be conducted according to the requirements of M.D.
 Ala.
 LCrR 16.1 Criminal Discovery.
-A copy of this Rule may be found at http://http://www.almd.uscourts.gov/docs/lorules.pdf.
-Unless the government provided initial disclosures to defendant prior to or at arraignment, the government is ORDERED to tender initial disclosures to the defendant on or before July 31, 2013.
+Unless the government provided initial disclosures to the defendant prior to or at arraignment, the government is ORDERED to tender initial disclosure to the defendant on or before June 4, 2014.
 Disclosures by the defendant, as required by M.D.
 Ala.
-LCrR 16.1(a)(4) shall be provided on or before August 7, 2013.
+LCrR 16.1(a)(4) shall be provided on or before June 11, 2014.

 JENCKS ACT STATEMENTS.
-The government agrees to provide defense counsel with all Jencks Act statements no later than the day scheduled for the commencement of the trial.
+The government agrees to provide defense counsel with all Jencks Act statements no later than the day scheduled for the commencement of the trial.1 selection, or trial) must make arrangements to have substitute counsel appear on behalf of their clients.

-MANDATORY APPEARANCE OF COUNSEL.
-Counsel of record for all parties are ORDERED to appear at all future court proceedings in this criminal case.
-Those attorneys who find it impossible to be in attendance (especially at the pretrial conference, jury selection, or trial) must make arrangements to have substitute counsel appear on behalf of their clients.
 Any attorney who appears as substitute counsel for a defendant shall have full authorization from the defendant to act on his or her behalf and be fully prepared to proceed.
 Substitute counsel shall not be counsel for a co-defendant unless permitted by the court after proper motion.
 Any counsel who wishes to have substitute counsel appear must obtain permission of the court in advance.